 SB 1383 – Rio Vista

-Did you know that organic waste makes up most of the landfilled material in California?
+Did you know that organic waste accounts for most of the material landfilled in California?

-Great news: your new food waste recycling program starts May 1, 2024!
+Great news: your food waste recycling program went into effect in early 2024!

-Less Food Waste in Landfills Limits Greenhouse Gases!
+Reducing Food Waste in Landfills Limits Greenhouse Gas Emissions!

-The new state law SB 1383 makes it mandatory for all residents to recycle their organics weekly.
+The new state law, SB 1383, requires all residents to recycle their organics weekly.

 Put Yard Waste + Food Scraps in the Brown Cart!